 Cap Camarat

-Are you planning a holiday in the Var region of Provence-Alpes-Côte d’Azur ?
+Planning a holiday in the Var region of Provence-Alpes-Côte d’Azur ?
 Don’t miss a stopover on the Saint-Tropez peninsula to explore Cap Camarat.
 This exceptional site offers breathtaking natural beauty, with its white rocks, translucent sea and stretches of fine sand.
-Domaine de Miremer, a campsite in the Gulf of Saint Tropez, invites you to discover Cap Camarat, and offers you the chance to stay at our campsite.
+Camping Miremer, a campsite in the Gulf of Saint Tropez, invites you to discover Cap Camarat, and offers you the opportunity to stay at our campsite.

 History of Cap Camarat

 Thehistory of Cap Camarat dates back to the Napoleonic era – traces of human occupation from this period have been found.
-This site on the Saint-Tropez peninsula has subsequently seen many high points, notably the construction of its lighthouse and semaphore in 1829, buildings that were occupied during the Second World War.
-Although in 1950 the Société Civile Coumipez succeeded in purchasing part of the Domaine Camarat to build a house with several outbuildings, other plans to build housing estates were ultimately rejected by the commune of Ramatuelle, on which Cap Camarat depends.
-In 1977, the land was transferred to the Conservatoire du Littoral, which works on a daily basis to conserve, preserve and promote its heritage.
+This site on the Saint-Tropez peninsula has subsequently seen some high points, notably the construction of its lighthouse and semaphore in 1829, buildings which were occupied during the Second World War.
+Although in 1950 the Société Civile Coumipez succeeded in buying back part of the Domaine Camarat to build a house with several outbuildings, other plans to build housing estates were ultimately rejected by the commune of Ramatuelle, to which Cap Camarat belongs.
+In 1977, the land was ceded to the Conservatoire du Littoral, which works daily to conserve, preserve and promote the area’s heritage.

 Read more